On the intersection of pairs of trees: Complete graphs

 Combined with an estimate on the total variation distance between Poisson distributions of different parameters, such as $d_{TV}(\Poi(2-2/n),\Poi(2))\leq 1-e^{-2/n} \leq 2/n$ (cf. equation (2.2) in \cite{AJ05}), this yields

 \end{remark}

-\begin{remark} For three or more trees, the intersection is empty with high probability: since every edge occurs in a random spanning tree of $K_n$ with probability $\frac{2}{n}$, the probability that there is a common edge is at most
+\begin{remark} For $k \geq 3$ independent trees, the intersection is empty with high probability: since every edge occurs in a random spanning tree of $K_n$ with probability $\frac{2}{n}$, the probability that there is a common edge is at most

 by the union bound, which goes to $0$ for every $k \geq 3$.

 One can be slightly more precise: recall that the probability that two given edges are both contained in a random spanning tree of $K_n$ is either $\frac{3}{n^2}$ or $\frac{4}{n^2}$ (depending on whether they are adjacent or not).
 So we can apply the Bonferroni inequality